top of page

 Upon completion of this phase, we will enter a second phase for gutters and other exterior elements and furnishings of the building in 2025.

 WDFV serves disabled veterans across the United States.
-Our waiting list has nearly tripled in recent years and demand has surpassed our capacity to fulfill training and placement requests while remaining a low-to-no-cost service for participants.
-Current alternatives are simply too expensive and have unreasonable wait times for pairing if the participant can even afford a placement.
+Our waiting list has nearly tripled in recent years, and demand has surpassed our capacity to fulfill training and placement requests while remaining a low-to-no-cost service for participants.
+Current alternatives are simply too expensive and have unreasonable wait times for pairing if the participant can afford a placement.

 A secondary need for the Veteran population and inspiration for this program is the lack of safe, trusted

-With a majority of service dog providers out of touch with the individualized needs of their participants including cost and time restraints, WDFV provides a hands-on approach to ensuring each service animal is trained to accommodate the individual needs of the Veteran at hand to create high rates of success which in turn provide deeper value in positive healthcare outcomes.
+With a majority of service dog providers out of touch with the individualized needs of their participants, including cost and time restraints, WDFV provides a hands-on approach to ensuring each service animal is trained to accommodate the individual needs of the Veteran at hand to create high rates of success which in turn provide deeper value in positive healthcare outcomes.
 WDFV has served thousands of men, women, and dogs, but has a waiting list of thousands still waiting for help.
-A capital expansion is critical to be able to meet the need for WDFV-trained dogs.
+A capital expansion is critical to meet the need for WDFV-trained dogs.

 WDFV takes in all sorts of dogs in need and trains each to be specifically suited to perform tasks for their matched Veteran partner.
-WDFV also has an inclusive and immersive model where each Veteran is able to come and train with their dog.
+WDFV also has an inclusive and immersive model where each Veteran can come and train with their dog.

 Kenneth Knabenshue Founder, Brenda Moody Co-Founder, Matt Owens board member, with veterans and volunteer trainers